Blunk-electronic/ET/doc/schematic.rst

 	|VNS| a d

+	While the unit is sticking to the cursor it can be rotated by pressing the r-key.

 	As soon as the unit is dropped in the schematic drawing, the physical counterpart - the package - is dropped in the board drawing.